azure-ad-b2c/samples/readme.md

 - [Sign-in with Home Realm Discovery and Default IdP](policies/default-home-realm-discovery) - Demonstrates how to implement a sign in journey, where the user is automatically directed to their federated identity provider based off of their email domain.
 And for users who arrive with an unknown domain, they are redirected to a default identity provider.

 - [Terms of Service with Sign-in or Sign-up](policies/terms-of-service) - Demonstrates how to implement Terms of Service within a SUSI experience.
 This policy writes a configurable policy version onto an attribute stored in the directory.
 If you update the version within the policy, it will prompt the user during the next login to force the user to accept the new terms of service agreement.

+- [sign-up or sign-in policy with a link to sign-up page](policies/susi-with-link-to-sign-up) Adds a direct link to the sign-up page.
+A relying party application can include a query string parameter that takes the user directly to the sign-up page.

 ## Social account policy enhancements